Selecting the right audio recording equipment for Interviews, focus groups and dictations.

 We have heard that you can record incoming iPhone and Android calls using The Google Voice app (registration is required).

 Recording Online Conferences (Recording Skype and Google Hangouts)

 Online calls and video conferencing are becoming more and more popular.
 Skype and Google plus (to name a couple) are often used for both one to one calls and online conferences.
 Provided that you have a decent microphone on your computer, the audio quality is pretty good.
-Recording software can be purchased and downloaded at very little cost (sometimes free) and Google plus video conferences can even be uploaded directly to YouTube (can be set to private) which means that you can simply provide your transcription service provider a link in order for them to download and transcribe your call.
+Recording software can be purchased and downloaded at very little cost (sometimes free).
+Video conferences can even be uploaded directly to YouTube ( set to private).
+This means that you can simply provide your transcription service provider a link.
+They can then download and transcribe your call.

 If you would like more information about audio recording equipment and transcription services get in touch today.
 We also provide onsite note taking services and minute taking services onsite, this includes legal transcription (which includes recordings if applicable).